NodeScriptLang/guides/src/support/README.md

 [support@nodescript.dev](mailto:support@nodescript.dev)

 If you have any questions or need help with a specific issue, please check our Frequently Asked Questions (FAQ) section.
+If you can't find a solution to your issue there, ask us directly through the support chat.
 We're committed to making NodeScript better every day and we appreciate your contribution to this journey.
 <script>
     var checkSlaask = setInterval(function() {
     if (window._slaask) {